minima-global/minidocs/docs/runanode/selectplatform/windows.md

 Once restarted, select **Launch MinimaOS** to access your node and login with your password.

 Congratulations on starting your node!
-After logging in for the first time, you will need to [Join the network](/docs/userguides/newusers/jointhenetwork).

 **When shutting down your PC, please shutdown Minima first by closing the launcher window and waiting for the shutdown to complete.
 This ensures your node does not get corrupted by an unexpected shutdown.**